ipfs/js-ipfs/examples/transfer-files/README.md

 ## Application diagram

-The goal of this tutorial is to create a WebApplication with an IPFS node that dials to other instances of it using WebRTC, and at the same time dial and transfer files from a Desktop IPFS node using WebSockets as the transport.
+The goal of this tutorial is to create a application with a IPFS node that dials to other instances of it using WebRTC, and at the same time dial and transfer files from a Desktop IPFS node using WebSockets as the transport.

 ┌──────────────┐                   ┌──────────────┐
 │   Browser    │                   │   Browser    │